 Two Day Gentleman Jack Adventure for Heritage Lovers

-Right now the lockdown restrictions due to the COVID-19 pandemic mean you aren't able to enjoy visiting many of the locations below, however we hope this blog can inspire you to visit Magnificently Modest Calderdale again when lockdown restrictions have been lifted.
+Right now the lockdown restrictions due to the COVID-19 pandemic mean you aren't able to enjoy visiting all of the locations below, however we hope this blog can inspire you to visit Magnificently Modest Calderdale again when lockdown restrictions have been lifted.
 It’ll be great to see you!

 We have a wealth of spectacular architecture and unique heritage buildings in our special corner of Yorkshire - many reflecting our rich industrial heritage.
 But here in the Calder Valley, we breathe new life into them, making them culturally vibrant and user-friendly for the modern day.
 Here are a few ideas for a heritage-themed 48 hours in Calderdale: